“Of all tyrannies, a tyranny sincerely exercised for the good of its victims may be the most oppressive”

 Also, that same year I wrote an essay in English class about how awful and sinful gays and lesbians were.
 I read this essay years later and I was saddened beyond words that I had ever written something so wrong and hateful.
 I shudder to think of my teacher’s reaction when he read my paper.
 This was the same hippie, liberal teacher who first taught me to think for myself and put important books in our hands like “1984” by George Orwell.
 I hope he said a prayer for me when he read my essay.
 I am pretty sure my biology teacher did after my island comment, as he was a great man, a very loving man.

 I wasn’t born with hate or bigotry in my heart.
 I was the bright, adorable, little girl in our tiny, modest, country Baptist church that my grandfather was the pastor of.
 I was a social butterfly and loved everyone in that building.
 My mother would laugh when I would often invite the entire congregation over for dessert after Sunday night service, even though we only had two pieces left of the delicious apple crisp or coffee cake that she made.
-Slowly over the years, however, my inherent love and compassion was chipped away, inadvertently and subtly.
+Slowly over the years, however, my inherent love and compassion were chipped away, inadvertently and subtly.

 I was taught that there were two sides.
 Ours and theirs.
 The “true believers” and the “world”.
 The world included anyone not subscribing to our sect of Christianity (KJV only, literal truth, no questions allowed).
-This secular world included Methodists, Catholics, democrats, LGBTQ, Lutherans, Progressive Christians, Muslims, Buddhists, feminists, pretty much everyone else.
-Everyone was wrong but us, and other churches adhering to our rigid interpretation.
+This secular world included Methodists, Catholics, Democrats, LGBTQ, Lutherans, Progressive Christians, Muslims, Buddhists, feminists, pretty much everyone else.
+Everyone was wrong but us and other churches adhering to our rigid interpretation.
 I learned that America was a Christian nation, and the secular world was an enemy to America because they wanted to remove Jesus from our country.
 The secular world was an enemy of Jesus.
 The only thing to do was convert others, and if we couldn’t, then dismiss them.
 Be of the world but not in the world.

 Constantly, I questioned all of this.
-I never understood it, and thought it was really silly that there were so many churches in my town but only certain ones were okay.
+I never understood it and thought it was really silly that there were so many churches in my town but only certain ones were okay.
 Others weren’t going to heaven?
 Others were deceiving their flock, and they were headed to hell?
-Still though, this anti-LGBTQ doctrine had taken hold.
+Still, though, this anti-LGBTQ doctrine had taken hold.

 It isn’t surprising to me that this culture war is being fought with such fervency.
 It isn’t surprising to me that fundamental Christians and evangelical Christians are doubling down in their support of Trump.
 No matter how destructive his policies are to other human beings, and no matter how immoral his character is, he is still on the side of the religious right working to take back the country for Christ.
 They truly think they’re doing the right thing.